To be eligible for a skills assessment for migration purposes, you must be able to answer YES to the following questions:

 - taxation documents, etc.

-You must provide TWO different signed references attesting to your professional competence,
+You must provide TWO different signed and dated references attesting to your professional competence,

 - These references must be from past or present veterinary employers or, if you are a new graduate, from your clinical placements.